Understanding Risk and Risk Retention Mechanisms (16 hrs.)

 Participants will examine the use of a captive for retention management, the operating cost differential between self-insurance, commercial insurance, and captive insurance.

-Next Course begins in February 2014
+Next Course begins in Fall 2014

 Instructors: Sean Rider and Dennis Silvia